gustavogeraldelli/math-judge-api/README.md

 </details>

-## Challenges and Submissions
+## Problems and Submissions
-Each challenge describes a mathematical problem.
-Users must submit a solution that passes all predefined test cases for that challenge.
+Each problem describes a mathematical problem.
+Users must submit a solution that passes all predefined test cases for that problem.

 ### 1. Numeric submission
 The user must find the numeric value of one or more variables that satisfy an equation.
 - Example
-  - Challenge: _"What is the solution of the equation `2x + 6 = 10`?"_
+  - Problem: _"What is the solution of the equation `2x + 6 = 10`?"_
   - Submission:
     ```json
     { "expression": "2" }